YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Event/Event Handler.md

 #### Built-in EventHandler Delegate
 **.NET** Framework includes **built-in delegate** types **`EventHandler`** and **`EventHandler<TEventArgs>`** for the most common events.
-Use these build-in delegates in subscriber class instead of declaring custom event & delegate.
+Use these build-in delegates in subscriber class instead of declaring custom delegate.

 - Use the **`EventHandler`** delegate for all events that do **not include event data**.
 - Use **`EventHandler<TEventArgs>`** delegate for events that **include data** to be sent to handlers